Nuisance bylaw

 - (a) is generated on any Highway or Public Property; or,

-- (b) is generated on private property, and is audible at a point of reception on the opposite side of any Highway or Public Property from the property on which the sound Is generated;
+- (b) is generated on private property, and is audible at a point of reception on the opposite side of any Highway or Public Property from the property on which the sound is generated;

 "Person" means an individual, firm, corporation, partnership, association or organization, including a charitable organization;

-"Permit" means a permit issued by the Director of By-Law Enforcement for an exemption to section 2 (b), (e) or (f) of this by-law;
+“Permit” means a permit issued by the Director of Bylaw Enforcement for an exemption to section 2 (b), (e) or (f) of this bylaw;

 "Public Property" means property owned by the City;

-"Public Place" includes a Highway and any place to which the public has access as of right or by invitation, express or implied, which may include Public Property, and private property that is exposed to public view, but does not include a washroom facility; and,
+“Public Place” includes a Highway and any place to which the public has access as of right or by invitation, express or implied, which may include Public Property, and private property that is exposed to public view, but does not include a washroom facility;

 "Public Utility" means a company that provides water, sewer, electricity or telephone services to the public.